felangel/bloc/docs/coreconcepts.md

 #### Advanced ReactiveX Operations

-Another area in which `Bloc` excels over `Cubit` is when we need to take advantage of reactive operators such as `buffer`, `debounceTime`, `throttle`, etc...
+Another area in which `Bloc` excels over `Cubit` is when we need to take advantage of reactive operators such as `buffer`, `debounceTime`, `throttle`, etc.

-`Bloc` has an event sink we allows us to control and transform the incoming flow of events.
+`Bloc` has an event sink that allows us to control and transform the incoming flow of events.

 For example, if we were building a real-time search, we would probably want to debounce the requests to the backend in order to avoid getting rate-limited as well as to cut down on cost/load on the backend.